Krishbelwal/Amazon_Customer_Analysis/README.md

 ## 9. Folder Structure
-Dataset.csv - Raw dataset
+Dataset.csv - Raw dataset.
-project_objective.txt - Project objective details
+project_objective.txt - Project objective details.
-Data_cleaning.sql - SQL scripts for data cleaning Analysis.sql - SQL queries for analysis
+Data_cleaning.sql - SQL scripts for data cleaning.
+Analysis.sql - SQL queries for analysis.
-views.sql - SQL views created for Power BI import Project_Dashboard.png - Screenshot of final dashboard
+views.sql - SQL views created for Power BI import.
+Project_Dashboard.png - Screenshot of final dashboard.

 ## 10. How to Use -
 1. Open the `Dataset.csv` to see the dataset.